Fixed versus adjustable rate loans

-During the early amortization period of a fixed-rate loan, a large percentage of your payment goes toward interest, and a significantly smaller part goes to principal.
-The amount paid toward principal increases up gradually each month.
+During the early amortization period of a fixed-rate loan, most of your monthly payment pays interest, and a significantly smaller percentage goes to principal.
+The amount paid toward principal goes up gradually every month.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Capacity Lending, LLC at 469-640-0400 to discuss how we can help.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+People select fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Capacity Lending, LLC at 469-640-0400 for details.

-ARMs usually start out at a very low rate that usually increases over time.
+ARMs usually start at a very low rate that usually increases over time.
 You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+These loans are best for people who expect to move in three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 469-640-0400.
 It's our job to answer these questions and many others, so we're happy to help!